ignaciovi/songbinator/pals-songmix/README.md

 S-4 Simple call react flask
 S-5 Call similar artists from website
-S-6 Be able to create array of songs from multiple artists given
+S-6 Be able to create array of songs from multiple artists given S-7 Style
+S-8 Autocomplete feature

 BACKLONG
-S-7 Be able to take not only top tracks but random tracks S-8 Limit size of playlist depending on number of artists given S-9 Style website
+Be able to take not only top tracks but random tracks Limit size of playlist depending on number of artists given Style website
-S-10 Be able to search for less popular similar artists S-11 Autocomplete search and verification for input
+Be able to search for less popular similar artists Autocomplete search
+Verification for input

 # React